innovationOUtside/vce-generic-guide/g-local_vce_detailed.md

 Docker Desktop running container page, highlighting the container controls

-Screenshot of Docker Desktop running container view, Several control buttons are highlighted: the Stop button, the Start button, the Restart button and the Delete button.
+Screenshot of Docker Desktop running container view.
+Several control buttons are highlighted: the Stop button, the Start button, the Restart button and the Delete button.

 ```